Mixed Eulerian numbers and Peterson Schubert calculus: Computation for mixed Eulerian numbers and left-right diagrams

 \end{example}

 For a left-right diagram $P \in \Delta_{c_1,\ldots, c_{n-1}}$, we define its weight as follows.
-We first assign a rational number to each row of $P$ (except for the first row) by the following rule.
-Consider the consecutive string of the shaded boxes which contains the marked box in the focused row.
-Then the set of the column numbers for these boxes must be of the form $\{a,a+1,\ldots,b\}$ for some $a,b\in [n-1]$, and the column number $i$ of the marked box satisfies $a\le i\le b$.
+We first assign a rational number to each row of $P$ (except for the top row) by the following rule.
+Consider the consecutive string of the shaded boxes which contains the marked box in the row under consideration.
+Then the set of the column numbers for these boxes must be of the form $\{a,a+1,\ldots,b\}$ for some $a,b\in [n-1]$ with $a \leq b$, and the column number $i$ of the marked box satisfies $a\le i\le b$.
 To this row, we assign a rational number defined by

-We can pictorially interpret this rational number as follows. \begin{enumerate} \item[$\bullet$] The denominator is the number of the shaded boxes counted from the additional shaded box to the terminal box lying on the opposite side of the string of shaded boxes across the marked box. \item[$\bullet$] The numerator is the number of the shaded boxes counted from the marked box to the same terminal box as above. \end{enumerate} We define the \emph{weight} $\wt(P)$ of a left-right diagram $P$ as the product of these rational numbers assigned to rows (except for the first row).
+We can pictorially interpret this rational number as follows. \begin{enumerate} \item[$\bullet$] The denominator is computed as follows.
+Let $k$ be the number of boxes in the consecutive string of shaded boxes containing the marked box, counted before adding the additional shaded box.
+Then the denominator is $k+1$. \item[$\bullet$] The numerator is computed as follows.
+Suppose the additional shaded box is to the right of the marked box.
+Then count the number of boxes in the maximal consecutive string contained the marked box which are to the left of, or equal to, the marked box.
+If the additional shaded box is to the left of the marked box, then do the same except replace ``left'' with ``right''. \end{enumerate} We define the \emph{weight} $\wt(P)$ of a left-right diagram $P$ as the product of these rational numbers assigned to rows (except for the first row).

 \begin{example} Continuing with Example~$\ref{ex:diagram_TypeA}$, the weights of left-right diagrams associated with $(c_1,\ldots,c_8)=(1,0,2,3,0,0,1,1)$ are computed as follows:

 where $P_1$, $P_2$, and $P_3$ are shown in Figure~$\ref{picture:left-right_diagrams_weight_TypeA}$.